angel-ibm/stro/demo/setup_demo.md

 ![jupy6](../images/jupy6.png "jupy6")

 ### 2. Milvus

 - Ensure to complete the setup of Milvus in the lab image.
 See:
 <https://ibm.github.io/watsonx-data-lab/wxd-milvus/>

-- Verify that Milvus works well by running the notebook `Milvus Example.ipynb`
+- Verify that Milvus works well by running the notebook `Milvus Example.ipynb`.
+It is not necessary to try the remote connection section of the notebook because we will execute everything locally on the environment we have just provisioned.

 ### 3. Kafka